m4dBuda/blogpost-api/README.md

 - **Consistency**: DTOs and interceptors ensure uniform data handling and responses.

 This architecture ensures the API is robust, secure, and ready for future growth.

+---

+## **Future Improvements**

+As part of the continuous improvement of this API, I have outlined the following goals to enhance its functionality, maintainability, and scalability:

+1. **Logging System**:

+   - Implement a structured logging system to facilitate debugging and provide better insights into application behavior and errors.

+2. **Test Coverage**:

+   - Achieve at least 80% test coverage for the application, focusing on unit tests to ensure the reliability and robustness of the codebase.

+3. **Image Management System**:

+   - Develop a centralized image management system to handle uploads and storage for avatars, posts, and comments.

+4. **Audit System**:

+   - Create an audit system to track all sensitive actions and modifications within the application, ensuring accountability and transparency.

+5. **Design System and Documentation**:
+   - Build a design system and/or comprehensive documentation to define the architecture, conventions, and best practices used in the project.

+These improvements aim to make the API more robust, secure, and maintainable, while also providing a better developer experience.

 ## **Developer**